silverstripe/silverstripe-framework/docs/en/tutorials/4-site-search.md

 ## Showing the results

-The results function is already included in the `ContentControllerSearchExtension` which is applied via `FulltextSearchable::enable()`
+The results function is already included in the `ContentControllerSearchExtension`.
+When you call `FulltextSearchable::enable()` in the `_config.php`, this Class is installed as an Extension of the `Page_Controller` This is one of the many great features of the silverstripe framework but a bit of magic for PHP programmers.
+For now, you only have to know that the applied Extension makes all methods of the extension available on the `Page_Controller`.
+So the function `results()` is available on all pages and can be called in the template.

 *cms/code/search/ContentControllerSearchExtension.php*